News & Insights

 Sometimes, if you don’t wish to borrow any more money and are simply looking for a ‘like-for-like’ mortgage on a new rate, then you may be eligible for a ‘product transfer’.

 This is where your existing lender can offer you a range of alternative mortgage products to choose from in place of your existing deal.
-The benefits of this route are that it’s often simpler and faster to change products with the same lender, however the downside is that it’s not always clear that you are getting the most suitable deal, so it would be valuable to take professional mortgage advice to assess your individual needs and circumstances.
+The benefits of this route are that it’s often simpler and faster to change products with the same lender.

 A repayment mortgage allows you to pay off the original sum, plus a portion of the interest each month, whereas an interest-only mortgage lives up to its name - with you paying just the interest for that period, and not the original sum borrowed, which still needs to be repaid after the mortgage term is completed.

 Lenders often need solid reassurance that you have a plan in place to repay an interest-only mortgage, so they tend to be harder to obtain than a repayment mortgage.
-Relying on savings, future work bonuses or inheritance is risky, and not enough to reassure many lenders.
-Interest-only mortgages are more commonly used in buy-to-let or property development investments, with a clear business plan put in place.
+Relying on savings, future work bonuses, or inheritance is risky and not enough to reassure many lenders.

-As implied, a fixed rate mortgage is tied to a specific interest rate, set out at the time the mortgage was established, and is fixed in place for a pre-determined period, whether that’s 2 years, 3 years, 5 years or potentially longer.
-The benefit of a fixed rate mortgage is the fact that it does not change for that period, so it’s great for planning, stability and peace of mind around fixing your costs for a certain time ahead.
+As implied, a fixed-rate mortgage is tied to a specific interest rate, set out at the time the mortgage was established, and is fixed in place for a pre-determined period, whether that’s 2 years, 3 years, 5 years or potentially longer.

 Interest rates can fluctuate, dependent upon the state of the economy and a wide range of external factors feeding into it, so by their nature can be varied over time.
 If you have a fixed rate mortgage set when interest rates were generally low, then you would be protected against any sudden rises in bank interest rates and can continue paying the same repayments each month.

-Variable-rate mortgages
+Variable-rate Mortgages

 Conversely, variable-rate mortgages broadly follow bank interest rates, moving up and down over time following global events and economic activity.
-This means that where we have seen unprecedented low interest rates in recent times, your variable rate mortgage repayments will be low to reflect this.
+This means that where we have seen unprecedentedly low interest rates in recent times, your variable rate mortgage repayments will be low to reflect this.
 However, should these start to rise again, your monthly repayments will rise alongside this.

-There could also be opportunities to apply for Discounted rates where lenders offer a few percentage points discount from the SVR for a pre-defined period of time.
-Finally, there are hybrid options of capped mortgage deals, variable rates but with caps to ensure the interest rate doesn’t fluctuate past a certain point.
+There could also be opportunities to apply for discounted rates where lenders offer a few percentage points discount from the SVR for a pre-defined period of time.
+Finally, there are hybrid options of capped mortgage deals, variable rates, but with caps to ensure the interest rate doesn’t fluctuate past a certain point.

 For those seeking to remortgage as a means of saving money or to get a better deal, be aware that for some, it is not always in their best interests, and sometimes your existing mortgage deal may be better than what you can find out there now.
 It all depends upon money, timing and personal circumstances.